-Malvika is a junior studying Economics and Data Science at CAS.
+Malvika is a senior studying Economics and Data Science at CAS.
 She joined the Economics Review in her freshman year as a Staff Writer, and continued on to serve as the Club Secretary, before becoming the President.
 She is very interested in exploring the integration of tech and healthcare in finance, and understanding the subsequent application of economic policy and theory in these industries.
 She uses the Economics Review as an outlet for her perspectives and passion for writing.
 She also loves trying out new restaurants in NYC, dance, traveling, and playing card games.

-Kevin is a junior at NYU studying mathematics and economics.
+Kevin is a senior at NYU studying mathematics and economics.
 He’s originally from Boston and is a big Patriots fan.
 Kevin joined the Economics Review during his Sophomore Fall as Editor, and enjoyed editing articles on a wide range of topics, from finance to the maple syrup industry in Quebec.
 In his free time, he really enjoys reading, boxing, and visiting the different Art Museums around New York.

-Managing Editor of the Online Publication
+Managing Editors of the Online Publication

 Managing Editor of the Print Publication